Early & Regular Decision

 Students who have determined that Duke is their clear first choice of colleges may apply through our Early Decision program.
 In applying Early Decision, students commit to enroll at Duke if they are admitted in December.
 This option is suited for students who are sure Duke is their first choice, who have established strong and consistent academic records throughout secondary school and who will have completed all the required standardized testing by early November.

 Most applicants apply to Duke through Regular Decision, which gives them time well into their last year of secondary school to think about the colleges that interest them most.
-Regular Decision applicants can apply to more than one college and can wait until the spring to make a commitment to the college of their choice.
+Regular Decision applicants can apply to as many colleges as they choose and can wait until the spring to make a commitment to the college of their choice.

 Is there an advantage to applying through the Early Decision program?

 There is an advantage in the admissions process to applying Early Decision.
-In 2012-2013, we admitted 30% of students who applied Early Decision and 10% of students who applied Regular Decision.
-There is no financial aid advantage or disadvantage in applying Early Decision, but students who wish to compare different schools' financial aid packages should apply Regular Decision.
+In 2015-2016, we admitted 24% of students who applied Early Decision and 9% of students who applied Regular Decision.
+There is no financial aid advantage or disadvantage in applying Early Decision and we meet full demonstrated need, but students who wish to compare different schools' financial aid packages should apply Regular Decision.